PostgREST/postgrest/docs/errors.rst

 Error Source
 ============

-For the most part, error messages will come directly from the database with the same `format that PostgreSQL uses <https://www.postgresql.org/docs/current/plpgsql-errors-and-messages.html>`_, in other words, PostgREST will convert the ``MESSAGE``, ``DETAIL``, ``HINT`` and ``ERRCODE`` from the PostgreSQL error to JSON format and add an HTTP status code to the response (see :ref:`status_codes`).
+For the most part, error messages will come directly from the database with the same `structure that PostgreSQL uses <https://www.postgresql.org/docs/current/plpgsql-errors-and-messages.html>`_, PostgREST will convert the ``MESSAGE``, ``DETAIL``, ``HINT`` and ``ERRCODE`` from the PostgreSQL error to JSON format and add an HTTP status code to the response (see :ref:`status_codes`).
 For instance, this is the error you will get when querying a nonexistent table:

 .. code-block:: http